gitayam/poi-template/README.md

 ### ELM
 Training is designed largely based on the Experiential Learning Model (ELM) which is taught at SWCS Course Faculty Course and is a private sector standard as well.

-If you have not been to the SWCS Course Faculty Course yet,
+If you have not been to the SWCS Course Faculty Course yet, study the following content:
+##FIXME: add ELM content for Instructors who have not had formal training

 ### Academic Hour
 50 minutes is used as an “hour” to allow students to take a 10-minute break or two 5-minute breaks.